Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Introduction

-As before, both the integral and differential equations are called supercritical if $p> \frac{n+\gamma}{n-\gamma}$, critical if $p= \frac{n+\gamma}{n-\gamma}$ and subcritical if $p< \frac{n+\gamma}{n-\gamma}$.
-In the supercritical case with $k=1$, the shooting method can be successfully applied to \eqref{PDEscalar}, however, much difficulty arises even in the scalar case for $k \geq 2$.
-In the results of this paper, we circumvent these difficulties by further developing our degree theoretic framework for the shooting method to handle even more general systems such as the weighted poly-harmonic systems, especially since such existence results are not so well developed for these problems.
-Hence, we shall determine the conditions on such systems which allow us to prove existence of solutions using our technique.
-In doing so, we demonstrate how to handle even the case of \eqref{wHLS equationp} and \eqref{wHLS systemp}, which are not included in the results of \cite{Li11} and \cite{LV12}.
-In addition to the non-existence results, the difficulty in implementing our technique lies in determining the sufficient conditions which guarantee the continuity of the target map.
-This difficulty motivates our consideration of {\bf non-degeneracy} conditions below.
-Specifically, we introduce non-degeneracy conditions each geared to handle HLS type systems with varying exponents and weights.
+In the supercritical case $p> \frac{n+2k}{n-2k}$ with $k=1$, the shooting method can be successfully applied to \eqref{PDEscalar}, however, much difficulty arises even in this scalar case with $k \geq 2$.
+In this paper, we circumvent these difficulties by further developing our degree theoretic framework for the shooting method to handle even more general systems such as weighted poly-harmonic systems, especially since existence results are not so well developed for these problems.
+As a result, we demonstrate how to handle even the case of \eqref{wHLS equationp} and \eqref{wHLS systemp}, which are not included in \cite{Li11} and \cite{LV12}.
+In addition to the non-existence results, the main obstacle in implementing our technique lies in determining the sufficient conditions for the continuity of the target map.
+This issue motivates our consideration of the {\bf non-degeneracy} conditions provided shortly below.

-The rest of this manuscript is structured as follows.
+The rest of this manuscript is organized as follows.
 In section \ref{prelim}, we introduce some preliminary definitions and provide the precise statements of our main results.
 Section \ref{pothm1} gives the proof of our general existence theorem concerning the system \eqref{general}.
 In section \ref{section4}, we prove the existence theorems concerning equation \eqref{wHLS equationp} and system \eqref{wHLS systemp}.
-In view of Theorem \ref{theorem1}, to prove the existence of solutions for these weighted systems, some non-existence results for the corresponding boundary value problems are needed and whose proofs are also provided in the section.
+In view of Theorem \ref{theorem1}, to prove the existence of solutions for these weighted systems, some non-existence results for the corresponding boundary value problems are needed and whose proofs are also provided in Section \ref{section4}.